• Skip to primary navigation

 Cookie dough with blueberry jam mixed into it in a large glass bowl.

-STEP 4: Next, gently fold in the chopped white chocolate.
-Only fold until just combined (some dry bits of flour are ok).
+Step 4: Fold in the chocolate and add jam.
+Fold the chocolate until just combined (some dry bits of flour are ok).
 Then dollop tablespoons of blueberry jam on top of the dough.

 Blueberry white chocolate cookie dough in a bowl.

-STEP 5: With your rubber spatula, gently fold the jam to make swirls.
-Only fold 3-4 times.
+Step 5: Mix in the jam.
+Only fold 3-4 times for big swirls.
 You want to distribute the jam without fully mixing it in.

 Blueberry cookie dough balls on a lined baking tray.